-This library - in both versions - provides a simplified interface to the hardware Symmetric Cryptographic Coprocessor (SCP) and preserves the security and performance requirements as required by the user.
+This library provides a simplified interface to the hardware Symmetric Cryptographic Coprocessor (SCP) and preserves the security and performance requirements as required by the user.

 Note that the definition of the key lengths follows the national AIS32 regulation regarding the 100 bit security level by the BSI.
 This excludes the single DES operation from the certification.